Sargasso Sea Stories: Plot summary

 A sailing ship happens to fall upon a floating water-cask, well-sealed with pitch and containing a manuscript.
 The cask is opened and the manuscript is read aloud.

 It is the story of the ship Homebird.
 A terrible storm at sea heavily damages the ship, breaking away all three masts and severely injuring the captain, and leaving it at the mercy of the winds and tides until it is caught in the "cemetery of the oceans", the Sargasso Sea.
 A group of crew members attempts to free the Homebird but are taken by a giant octopus.
 The remaining crewmen are also killed, leaving only the narrator, the injured captain, and the captain's daughter.
 As the captain's health fails, the narrator constructs a superstructure out of wood and pitch-hardened canvas to protect the vessel from the predator.
 The captain realizes that he will soon die, leaving the narrator alone with his daughter.
-To protect her honor, the narrator agrees to marry the young woman.
+To protect her honour, the narrator agrees to marry the young woman.

 "'Do you -- do you love her?'

 "His tone was keenly wistful, and a sense of trouble lurked in his eyes.

 "'She will be my wife,' I said, simply; and he nodded.

 "'God has dealt strangely with us,' he murmured, presently, as though to himself.

 "Abruptly, he bade me tell her to come in.